Manick Sorcar in 2009

 multi-billion dollar projects such as the Denver

-International Airport and Colorado Convention Center, USA; Palace for Prince H.H.
+International Airport, Colorado Convention Center, Denver Justice Center, etc. in the USA; Palace for Prince H.H.
 Faisal Bin Sultan

 Sorcar's simultaneous love for art and science is something he inherited from